RSI PROJECTS

 OUR FIRST SOLO PROJECT

 We shall be instigating projects in the Mount Elgon area of Kenya, from October 2011.
-We aim to build our first clinic on the foothills of Elgon at Kamukata, near Kimilili, utilizing a shipping container that we will be sending our medical, educational supplies and clothing in, to our micro projects.
-There are four of these so far, in the Greater Bungoma area.
-When the supplies have been delivered to the projects, the container will then be taken across country, and sited on land owned by Noah Omonya, the chairman of Wekhoyela Alakara, the CBO that is managing the clinic.
+Our first clinic is sited on the foothills of Elgon at Kamukata, near Kimilili, utilizing a shipping container .
+It is sited on land owned by Noah Omonya, the chairman of Wekhoyela Alakara, the CBO that is managing the clinic.
 It will be staffed by three local, trained nurses that are members of the Wekhoyela Alakara group.
-This project will be overseen by the local office of RSI, run by Sarah Simiyu.
-The address is BOX 619, Kimilili, Kenya.
-Tel : +254 724555057.

 COMMUNITY AWARENESS PROJECTS IN THE UK